AdaCore/training_material/courses/spark_for_ada_programmers/14_state_abstraction.rst

 * Dependency contracts expose variables

-  - In data dependencies with aspect :code:`Global`
+  - In data dependencies with aspect :ada:`Global`
-  - In flow dependencies with aspect :code:`Depends`
+  - In flow dependencies with aspect :ada:`Depends`

 * These variables need to be visible